mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 star system (and throughout the rest of Imperial space too) and their system defence forces are of course free to range throughout the system.
-However, beyond the 100–diameter limit all actions are undertaken ‘with Imperial permission’.
+However, beyond the 100–diameter limit all actions are undertaken 'with Imperial permission'.
 Unless this has been formally withdrawn as part of a package of sanctions it is assumed to be in place.